Diploma Program

-Developmental Services Worker program graduates can work in a variety of areas including education, accommodation, employment support, advocacy, health care, and recreation.
+Developmental Services Worker program graduates can work in a variety of areas including Education, Accommodation, Employment support, Advocacy, Healthcare, and Recreation.

-Students also benefit from one-to-one coaching, mentorships and alumni access post-graduation.
+You will benefit from one-to-one coaching, mentorships and alumni access post-graduation.

 -